-Gradle requires a Java JDK to be installed.
-Gradle requires a JDK 1.5 or higher.
+Gradle requires a Java JDK or JRE to be installed.
+Gradle requires a Java version 6 or higher.
 Gradle ships with its own Groovy library, therefore no Groovy needs to be installed.
 Any existing Groovy installation is ignored by Gradle.

 Gradle uses whichever JDK it finds in your path (to check, use